Dispatch from LA

 I can’t express how very much I’m enjoying being in Paris with you.
 Thanks for packing so many of us into your suitcase.

 Howdy, I'm Mary Ann Moss, the chimp at the helm of this ship.
-I've been blogging right here for the last decade and exploring the world & driving getaway cars since 1963.
+I've been blogging right here since 2007 and exploring the world & driving getaway cars since 1963.

 Enter your email address to subscribe to this blog and receive notifications of new posts by email.
 If you receive an error message try subscribing with another email address.